oceanprotocol/operator-engine/README.md

     - secret: Secret value (exported to algo pod as secret env)
     - DID: Array of input DIDs

+## Storage Expiry
+   Op-engine will pass a ENV variable called STORAGE_EXPIRY to pod-publishing (the env is defined in op-service and passed through from there).

 ## Usage of NODE_SELECTOR
    If defined, all pods are going to contain the following selectors in the specs:
    ```